Fryšták: Sights

+The historic centre of Fryšták is protected as an urban monument zone.
 The main landmark of the town is the Church of Saint Nicholas.
-The building is not architecturally clean, it can best be described as a Baroque building.
-The original part of the church is from the 16th century, in 1820 the building was extended and the bell tower was replaced by a new one.
-The Baroque stone cross in front of the church is from 1763.
+The building is not architecturally clean; it can best be described as a Baroque building.
+The original part of the church is from the 16th century.
+In 1820, the building was extended and the bell tower was replaced by a new one.
+The Baroque stone cross in front of the church dates from 1763.

 The first stone town hall was built in Fryšták in 1680.
 The old building was replaced by a new one in 1900, designed by local native Vladimír Fischer.